UK Research and Innovation (UKRI) Future Leaders Fellowships

 Key point to note

-- Subject Areas are only likely to support applications in which there is a persuasive case about the longer term teaching contribution of the post to the subject area, as it transitions into a permanent lectureship.
+- Subject Areas are only likely to support applications from stellar candidates in which there is a persuasive case about the strategic longer term teaching contribution of the post to the subject area, as it transitions into a permanent lectureship.